praveens-git-bit/PreDay_Ignite2024/Exercise3.md

 4. In the Select Azure AI Search service dropdown, select **existing Azure AI Search service**.

 5. In the Select Azure AI Search index dropdown, select **cosmosdb-index** and then click on the **Next** button.

+   Note: If you get an error like "Unable to load search service indexes.Request failed with status code 403." please proceed by selecting Index.

 <img src="media/25_1.png" width="800"/>